Contributing

 # preview the docs

-pixi run docs-previewKeep in mind that you’ll need quarto installed to build the documentation locally.
+pixi run -e docs docs-previewKeep in mind that you’ll need quarto installed to build the documentation locally.

 Installing Python, R and Quarto